lthms/spatial-shell/README.md

 Spatial Shell is a lot more enjoyable to use with some visual aids to help you visualize the state of the grid.
 You can find an example configuration for [Waybar](https://github.com/Alexays/Waybar) in `contrib/waybar` that works out of the box with Spatial Shell.
+This configuration relies on `spatialblock`, a small utility program which can be used with any status bar compatible with `i3blocks` format.

 ## Installation